CS-SI/Orekit/src/site/markdown/data/custom-filters.md

 it should not filter it, or return a new `DataSource` if it considers is should filter it.

-Checking is typically done using only the name and looking for files extensions, but it could as well be made by opening temporarily the stream to read just the first few bytes to look for some magic number and closing it afterwards, as the `DataSource` passed as a parameter has an `openStream` method that can be called as many times as one wants.
+Checking is typically done using only the name and looking for files extensions, but it could as well be made by opening the stream, wrap it into a `BufferedInputStream`, and read just the first few bytes to look for some magic number in the buffered stream.
+If the magic number is found, the buffered stream is reset to beginninf and a new data source is set p with its `openOnce` method implemented as just returning the already open (and reset) buffered stream.
+This ensures that the stream is really open only once, despite the first few bytes are read twice, once when looking for the magic number and then by the parsert itself.
+An example of this process is available in the `LexicalAnalyzerSelector` class in the `org.orekit.files.ccsds.utils.lexical` package where it is used to detect XML files and select either the KV or XML parser for CCSDS files.

 As `applyAllFilters` restarts its loop from the beginning each time a filter is added to the stack, some care must be taken to avoid stacking an infinite number of instances of the same filter on top